Aspen Early Learning Center

 New teachers to Aspen Early Learning Center are assigned a Mentor teacher for two years to help them to navigate the curriculum, formative and summative assessments, reports, classroom management and school and district expectations.
 Mentors meet with the new teachers weekly to provide this support and be a sounding board for the new teachers as they learn the ropes of being a teacher and being a part of Aspen Early Learning Center.
 These Mentor/Mentee relationships often turn into lifelong friendships and have shown over the years to support student growth.

-Our weekly collaborative team meetings are held every Wednesday morning.
-Aspen Early Learning Center provides alternative learning opportunities for students so that they are able to come to school at the regular time, while teachers meet to continue their learning, make decisions on curriculum design, common formative and summative assessments and share data on the growth of students.
+Our weekly collaborative team meetings are held every Wednesday afternoon.
+Aspen Early Learning Center teachers meet to continue their learning, make decisions on curriculum design, common formative and summative assessments and share data on the growth of students.
 In past years, we have used this meeting time to develop a mission, vision, collective commitments and norms for our work.
 We revisit the collective commitments and norms every meeting to remind ourselves of our focus.
 Additionally, twice a year we revisit our mission and vision to ensure our path is focused around learning for all students and that we are taking the steps necessary to meet the collective goals.

 Using the data team process, each week the teachers answer the four essential questions of: What do we expect our students to learn?
 How will we know they are learning?
 How will we respond when the don't learn?
 How will we respond if they already kow it?
 Through this process a common formative assessment is discussed.
 Teachers use this data to identify students in need of intervention or extension, common instructional strategies and activities are identified to meet the needs of the students.
 Teachers model and explain different strategies and activities to one another to assist in strengthening teacher knowledge and skills for student needs.

-Weekly Guiding Coalition meetings with the Principal, Social Worker, Title I Specialist and District Behavioral Analyst, continue the growth of teachers by planning trainings for academics and behavioral support as well as giving following MTSS frameworks for student referrals for Tier II and Tier III academic and behavioral concerns.
+Weekly Guiding Coalition meetings with the Principal, Social Worker, Title I Specialist, Special Education Case Manager, Intervention teacher and District Behavioral Analyst, continue the growth of teachers by planning trainings for academics and behavioral support as well as giving following MTSS frameworks for student referrals for Tier II and Tier III academic and behavioral concerns.
+Weekly time is set aside for teachers to come and work with the Guiding Coalition to build behavior plans, sign up students for Check In/Check out services that support their behavior throughout the day, or sign up their students for our check and connect services - connecting a staff member to the student for extra attention and support throughout the day.
+Additionally we discuss attendance, growth in intervention groups, and students that need to move forward for Special Education testing.

 Achievement Data Files